What is a Transit Visa?: Meaning On Your Travel

 A transit visa is a document showing a traveler has permission to pass through a country—but not to stay there.

 In the United States, for instance, foreign citizens traveling through the US to get to another country typically must have a transit visa.
-For US citizens, a transit visa may be required for connecting in Russia and China, among other places.
+If you're wondering, do I need a transit visa, note that US citizens may require one for connecting flights in Russia and China, among other countries.

 For example, if the layover is less than 24 hours, and the traveler never leaves the airport, a transit visa may not be needed in some countries while others still require it.